Should My Dachshund Wear a Collar or Harness for Walking?

 The most essential accessory for your Dachshund is something to attach their leash to while you’re out walking, whether it be a collar or harness.

-  A standard collar is normally the “default” option for most pet parents.
+A standard collar is normally the “default” option for most dog owners.

-  However, in my opinion, Dachshunds should only be walked using a harness.
+However, in my opinion, Dachshunds should be walked using a harness.
+Here’s why.

 When my first Dachshund was younger, I used a collar to walk him so I’ve experienced both of those things first-hand.

 One time, Chester took off after something only to be yanked back by his collar, causing him to fall down and scrape the side of his face.

 That wasn’t my proudest Dog Mom moment.

 Both of the situations above can lead to serious injury.